Overview of Assisted-Living Real Estate Options

 • If your parent has cognitive decline, you may need guardianship before selling.

-• Capital gains rules may favor selling while the parent is still living in the home, allowing up to $250,000 exclusion on gains.
+• Capital gains tax rules may favor selling while the parent is still living in the home, allowing up to $250,000 tax exclusion on gains.

 💡 Step 4: Emotional & Practical Considerations